10 Best Rowing Machines Compared & Reviewed

 This rower is not the least expensive option but it is less than half the price of the luxury models.

-- Air resistance is most common for professional rowing machines.
+-Air resistance is most common for professional rowing machines.
 Similar to an exercise bike, these machines utilize a flywheel that is driven by pulling the chain during the rowing motion.
-As air flows through the fan it creates a progressive resistance on the flywheel, so the faster you row the more resistance you are met with.
+As air flows through the fan it creates progressive resistance on the flywheel, so the faster you row the more resistance you are met with.
 This progressive resistance is smooth and replicates the sensation of rowing through water fairly well.
-Many professional rowers prefer air rowers as there is a “flat spot” where the resistance drops during the recovery.
+Many professional rowers prefer air rowers for training as there is a “flat spot” where the resistance drops during the recovery.
 This simulates the change in resistance as you lift your paddle from the water before your next stroke.